Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 As you know, in order to leave Spain, we must have a dog passport and the vaccinations required for entry into the country (which can be verified on the official website of the Ministry of Agriculture, Fisheries, and Food).
 However, we would like to offer some advice based on our experience of crossing borders:

-QUARANTINING WITH CUZCO ON THE BORDER BETWEEN RUSSIA AND NORWAY
+QUARANTINING WITH CUZCO AT THE BORDER BETWEEN RUSSIA AND NORWAY

-Our first tip is to add a photo to your dog's passport.
-In Spain, it's not mandatory, but in other countries, it is required to identify the dog.
+Our first tip is to add a photo to the dog's passport.
+In Spain it's not mandatory, but in other countries it is required to identify the dog.

-It also helped us a lot to know exactly which border we were going to cross with our vehicle, and to call there specifically to get the necessary information about the steps to take to cross with our dog and avoid any surprises.
+It also helped us a lot to know exactly which border we would cross with our vehicle, and to call there specifically to get the necessary information on the steps to take to cross with our dog and avoid surprises.

-These are the tips, advice, and aspects that help us most when traveling with our dog.
-But there are many more things to pay attention to, which we cover in much greater depth in our book “Guide to #VanLife: how to live and travel in a camper van," where we explain and recount how we managed to take Cuzco with us to countries such as Russia, Norway in the middle of winter, Turkey, Georgia, Albania, Mexico, etc.
+These are the tricks, tips, and aspects that help us the most when traveling with our dog.
+But there are many more things we can pay attention to, which we delve into much more deeply in our book "Guide to #VanLife: How to Live and Travel in a Camper Van," where we explain and narrate how we managed to bring Cuzco with us to countries like Russia, Norway in the middle of winter, Turkey, Georgia, Albania, Mexico, etc.

 WITH CUZCO IN METEORA (GREECE)